xiaoshenxian/tfserver-java/README.md

 ##### Data structures

-The Java *List* data convert tools and the "sample" request parameter can be found in the *ArrayWrapper4J* class and *Sample4J* class of the [tfserver-core](https://github.com/xiaoshenxian/tfserver-core).
+The Java *List* data converting tools and the "sample" request parameters can be found in the *ArrayWrapper4J* class and *Sample4J* class from the [tfserver-core](https://github.com/xiaoshenxian/tfserver-core).
 Blow gives a snapshot of the additional "*Param*" parameter and the "*Response*" data structure.

 ```java
 // in Param.java